rust-lang/rust/src/doc/rust.md

 re-exported item.
 For example, this program is valid:

 ~~~~
-pub use api = self::implementation;
+pub use self::implementation as api;

 mod implementation {
     pub fn f() {}